Flutes at the Barns Flute Day March 2019

 Sunday 31st March, 10 am - 5 pm

 The Drama Studio, Trestle Arts Base, St Albans, Hertfordshire

-There are LIMITED VACANCIES NOW REMAINING for this Flute DAy; please contact the Course Administrator at email@example.com before making your application
+There is just ONE VACANCY NOW REMAINING for this Flute Day; please contact the Course Administrator at email@example.com before making your application

 Course Description and Tutors